-A student who has not taken the GMAT may enroll in graduate courses, but the student must take the GMAT during the first semester of enrollment.
+A student who has not taken the GMAT/GRE may enroll in graduate courses, but the student must take the GMAT/GRE during the first semester of enrollment.
 No more than six (6) hours of graduate work can be taken without meeting the admission requirements.
-Students not successfully completing the GMAT during their first semester of enrollment in graduate courses will be suspended from the MBA program.
-Students may be re-admitted the semester immediately following the successful completion of the GMAT and meeting the admission index.